All Play and No Work: 10 Central Florida Staycations

 It’s easy (not to mention fun) to get lost in the Hard Rock’s halls, admiring the displays of rock ’n’ roll memorabilia that connect you with some of your favorite artists.
 Speaking of favorite artists, some locals plan their getaway to coincide with a Velvet Sessions concert, the monthly “rock ’n’ roll cocktail party” where performers that were once on your Walkman are now on a stage before you.
 Foreigner, The Go-Gos, The Wailers and Joan Jett are just a few artists who have played at this intimate venue.

 Whether it’s a concert, a guest room or a restaurant, there’s just one word you need to know: Encore! hardrockhotels.com/orlando

 The hotel wraps around an extraordinary freeform pool lined by private cabanas, bars and eateries.
 You’ll be surprised that the songs you hear above water are audible below the surface via an underwater sound system.

 If your stay is a special occasion, the hotel’s premium restaurant choice is The Palm.
 Traveling with kids?
 The Kitchen presents character dining.
-A free shuttle can take you to restaurants at Universal Orlando’s five Loews hotels.
+A free shuttle can take you to restaurants at Universal Orlando’s five on-site hotels.

 —Gary McKechnie & Nancy Howell